taskcluster/taskgraph/docs/reference/transforms/from_deps.rst

 It's often useful to copy attributes from a dependency.
 When this key is set to ``True``, all attributes from the ``primary-kind`` (see above) will be copied over to the task.
-If the task contain pre-existing attributes, they will not be overwritten.
+If the task contains pre-existing attributes, they will not be overwritten.